 I grew up in a family of creative thinkers, and firmly believe that artist is better defined as a way of being in the world, rather than a crafter of any specific type of product.
 I have practiced art at institutions including Parsons and Rhode Island School of Design.
 I even spent a brief time considering the art scene of New York City, before moving on to the more lucrative field of education (which is essentially a series of installation art pieces).

-Recently I’ve been exploring the relationships between craft and art: making functional pieces to sell at local markets and pop-ups.
-Translating my work into accessible wares has given me the opportunity to engage with and understand my community in new ways.
+Part of this exploration involves merging craft and art: making functional pieces to sell at local markets and pop-ups.
+Translating my work into accessible and functional wares has given me the opportunity to engage with and understand my community in ways that traditional fine art would not.

 Emily Funkhouser lives in San Jose, California where she is a Curriculum Specialist at the Google Children’s Centers.
 She holds a B.A. in Anthropology & Fine Art from the Gallatin School of New York University, and a Ed.M. in Arts in Education from Harvard University’s Graduate School of Education.